martyboggs/threejs-world/_posts/2016-12-23-build-a-star-wars-droid-in-three-js.md

 I just saw Rogue One, so this next example features a Star Wars like droid.
 BB-8 may be your only hope...
 <!--more-->

 This tutorial will show you how to put spheres in your project and how to create UV maps that wrap over them.
-To get started, we'll use this <a href="/threejs-world-blank-template.html" download="threejs-world-{{page.example}}.html">basic template</a> that I use in a lot of posts.
+To get started, we'll use this <a href="/threejs-world-blank-template.html" download="threejs-world-{{page.example}}.html">basic template <i class="fa fa-download"></i></a> that I use in a lot of posts.
 Open the template to follow along.

 To get images onto the canvas, they need to be loaded in using a TextureLoader which can be instantiated once and then reused.